We may receive compensation when you click on links to products from our partners.

 If you think the interview went poorly because of something else going on in your life, such as a recent death in the family, send a quick note explaining the situation.

-Prepare for Your Next Interview
+Prepare for Your Next interview

 If you don’t get the job, the most important thing is to use it as a learning experience for your next interview.

 Also, review your resume before going into an interview.
-Keep the information from your resume in mind to help you answer the interview questions.
+Keep the information from

 The key to job success starts with a great resume.
 If an interview goes poorly, a well-written resume can keep you in the running for the job.